 Entry Level, Mid-Range, High-End

 During my senior year of college, I went on a health kick and decided I needed a blender.
-After a good deal of research, I settled on the Vitamix 5200.
+After a good deal of research looking for the best blender available, I settled on the Vitamix 5200.
 If you’ve never heard of Vitamix, they’re like the Global of the blender world: they make popular, utilitarian, quality products.
 At $449, their entry-level 5200 was expensive, but I’d seen that baby in action at Whole Foods demonstration, and I was hooked.
 You can use it to make ice cream, for goodness sake.
 Ice cream.
 From a blender.
 Because I was vocal about my intentions, my grandmother promised to buy me one for graduation.

 It never happened.
 Unsure of my post grad-intentions (though sure that I didn’t want to drag a blender along during my travels), I requested that she table the purchase.
 By the time I settled in Manhattan, I felt bad about asking again.
 I’ve got a job now, I thought to myself.
 I’ll buy the blender myself, and be done with it.